 Before we jump into the best ways to start collecting testimonials, let’s take a look at what testimonials are and what makes them so valuable.

-A testimonial is an honest endorsement whereby someone attests to the quality of a product, person or service.
+A testimonial is an honest endorsement whereby someone attests to the quality of a product, person, or service.

 These act as a public endorsement that shows people that this is a safe, reliable and trustworthy website.

-Above all your it’s important that you remember:
+Above all, it’s important to remember: